Martin Vetterli: Scientific contributions

-Martin Vetterli works in the areas of electrical engineering, computer sciences and applied mathematics.
+Martin Vetterli works in the areas of electrical engineering, computer science and applied mathematics.
 His work covers wavelets and applications, image and video compression (data compression), self-organized communications systems and sensor networks, as well as fast algorithms.

-At the core of the laboratory's current research is mathematical signal processing, that is, the set of tools and algorithms from applied harmonic analysis that are central to signal processing.
+At the core of his laboratory's current research is mathematical signal processing, that is, the set of tools and algorithms from applied harmonic analysis that are central to signal processing.
 These include representations for signals (Fourier, wavelets, frames), sampling theory, and sparse representations.

 A main application of signal processing is in communications and sensor networks.
 In addition to important classic topics like channel estimation and equalization, multiuser systems like sensor networks are of great interest.
 This leads to distributed compression, sampling, and modeling of physical phenomena.

 The area of audio processing and digital acoustics deals with multi-channel acquisition, processing and rendering of audio signals.
 This includes questions of sound field sampling, synthesis and perception.

 Inverse problems and tomography are key signal processing tasks where state of the art techniques have high potential impact.
 In particular, the project on ultrasound tomography intends to solve a long-standing quest for a safe and affordable breast cancer screening method.

 In the area of image/video processing and applications, his research has on-going projects in image acquisition, image representations, and super-resolution imaging.
 Applications include image annotation and augmented reality for mobile devices.

 The eFacsimile research project, sponsored by Google, is focused on the research and development of a new acquisition, representation and rendering paradigm for the high-quality reproduction of artwork.

 The research of Martin Vetterli has led to about 150 journal papers and resulted also in about two dozen patents that led to technology transfers to high-tech companies and the creation of several start-ups.

 Martin Vetterli is a co-author of the book Wavelets and Subband Coding (Prentice-Hall, 1995).
 In 2008, Vetterli authored with Paolo Prandoni a free textbook Signal Processing for Communications.

 In 2014, another book with the title Foundations of Signal Processing (coauthored by Jelena Kovačević and Vivek Goyal) was also published freely accessible.

 Presidency of the EPFL

-On 1 January 2017, Martin Vetterli became the fifth president of the EPFL.
-The priorities of his direction team include open science, computational thinking, ethics and sustainability.
+On 1 January 2017, Martin Vetterli became the EPFL's fifth president.
+The priorities of his direction team include open science, computational thinking and sustainability.
+Starting 1 January 2025, the Swiss Federal Council appointed Anna Fontcuberta i Morral as the sixth President of EPFL for a 4-year term, succeeding Martin Vetterli.
+She is the first woman to hold the position.